JetsonWorks/defkoi/README.md

   * Use the defkoi profile on the Jetson and the defkon profile on your PC
 * GPU-accelerated video processing from CSI sources via nvidia-l4t-gstreamer
 * Back-end and front-end services utilize HTTPS and OIDC for security
-* Publishing of camera feeds to the on-board (or an off-board) RTSP proxy
+* Publishing of camera feeds to the RTSP proxy

 ## Requirements

 * A Jetson Nano
-  * Or a similar SBC of your choice, compatible with PyTorch 1.10.0 on CUDA 10.2
+  * Or a similar SBC of your choice, compatible with PyTorch 1.12.1 on CUDA 10.2
 * 32 GB storage for OS and apps
 * 4 GB memory
 * Additional resources or a separate machine for the front-end services